illionillion/auto-readme/README.md

 1. Open a folder and if there is no "README.md" file, press "Ctrl + Shift + P" to display the command palette.
 2. Select "Create README with OpenAI" and press Enter.
 3. If the API key is not set, a prompt will appear.
 Select "Set API Key" and set the API key.
+4. Select the main file.
-4. Please wait a moment until the file is automatically generated.
+5. Please wait a moment until the file is automatically generated.

 ## License